-The bearded man standing at right has an almost piratical look about him.
+The bearded man standing at right has a rather piratical look about him.
 The brim of his almost shapeless hat is turned almost completely up probably because it was the only way to

 bandanna tightly knotted around his neck.
-Given his overall look with a change of setting he could easily be mistaken for a member of a Boer commando c.
-1900.
+Given his overall look with a change of setting he could easily be mistaken for a member of a Boer commando from the Anglo-Boer War in

-Perhaps the most telling detail in this photograph are the men’s boots, the toes of which are completely worn through due to age and hard use.
-Given their shabby and well worn look it
+Perhaps the most telling details in this photograph are the men’s boots, the toes of which are completely worn through due to age and hard use.
+Given their shabby and well-worn look,

-is hard to imagine how these men were able to scrape together the twenty five cents that this photograph would have cost them.
+it is hard to imagine how these men were able to scrape together the twenty-five cents that this photograph would have cost them.

 1/6th Plate Tintype (Ferrotype)